Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

    <img src="img/12_LDAP-Confirmed-Enabled.png" width="500" height="400" />
 </div>

-> 💡 **This step is easy to overlook.** The LDAP domain can be fully configured but if the authentication method is disabled, users will not see the LDAP login option on the PVWA login screen and will assume the integration is broken.
+> 💡 **This step is easy to overlook.** The LDAP domain can be fully configured, but if the authentication method is disabled, users will not see the LDAP login option on the PVWA login screen and will assume the integration is broken.

 ---